-Option Opportunities Challenges Service Implications Financial Implications Summary a third party for the long term Encourages sustainability and service development Offers the opportunity for leaseholder to attract external funding the Youth Trust and new leaseholder Ensuring the grant conditions are maintained.
-Possible legal disputes involving existing covenant with National Trust Loss of systems for monitoring and reporting on service delivery and business performance. operation and site assets to a community organisation (such as a Development Trust, a Community Interest Company or a social enterprise) for less than market value - to achieve a local social, economic or environmental benefit under Community Asset Transfer. likely to create a level of savings on Council budgets.
+Option Opportunities Challenges Service Implications Financial Implications Summary E. Asset Transfer Places Council asset in hands of a third party for the long term Encourages sustainability and service development Offers the opportunity for leaseholder to attract external funding The relationship between the Council, the Youth Trust and new leaseholder Ensuring the grant conditions are maintained.
+Possible legal disputes involving existing covenant with National Trust Loss of systems for monitoring and reporting on service delivery and business performance.
+Full transfer of asset and operation and site The Council could transfer its assets to a community organisation (such as a Development Trust, a Community Interest Company or a social enterprise) for less than market value - to achieve a local social, economic or environmental benefit under Community Asset Transfer.
+Focus on income generation which likely to create a level of savings on Council budgets.
 Asset utilisation will only occur where increase in usage is required to meet operating costs of asset.